-Deciding to disclose a disability or long term condition is a personal decision.
-However, we strongly recommend that students inform us at application stage to enable us to address individual support requirements.
-Disclosing a disability or long term condition will not have any bearing on whether a student is offered a place at the University.
-All information regarding your condition will be treated in strict confidence.
+Deciding to disclose a disability or long term condition is a personal decision and we strongly recommend that students inform us at application stage.
+Disclosure will not have any bearing on whether a student is offered a place at the University and all information regarding your condition will be treated in strict confidence.

 Registering with Disability Services

-All students that complete our online questionnaires are invited to meet with a member of Disability Services staff to register with the service.
+- Students will be invited to meet with a member of Disability Services staff to register with the service.
 This meeting will generally take place once the student has accepted their firm offer.
-Students are asked to bring evidence of their disability or long term condition to this meeting.
-See Guidelines for Medical Evidence for further guidance.

 Support is provided to students with a wide range of needs, including:

 - Physical and mobility difficulties

 Support available varies and will be tailored to meet individual requirements, but may include the following:

 - Recommending reasonable adjustments to a student’s chosen course of study that ensure equitable access to teaching and learning opportunities

 - Liaising with staff, tutors, library services and the exams office to ensure that they are aware of your requirements